g0g05arui/energy-aware-scx/ENERGY_SCHEDULER.md

-# Energy-Aware Scheduler
+# Round-Robin Scheduler Demo

-An energy-aware CPU scheduler built with sched_ext that dynamically adjusts scheduling decisions based on real-time power consumption and temperature measurements from RAPL (Running Average Power Limit).

-## Features

-- **Dynamic Time Slice Adjustment**: Adapts CPU time slices based on current power and thermal state
-- **Three Operating Modes**:
-  - **Normal Mode**: Full performance (temp < 75°C, power < 80% TDP)
-  - **Power Save Mode**: Reduced time slices (temp ≥ 75°C OR power ≥ 80% TDP)
-  - **Aggressive Save Mode**: Minimal time slices (temp ≥ 85°C)
-- **Real-time RAPL Integration**: Uses BPF maps to read power/temperature stats
-- **Live Monitoring**: Displays current energy state and scheduler statistics every 5 seconds
+The current "energy-aware" scheduler implementation is intentionally minimal: it attaches a Round-Robin sched_ext policy and simply streams the synthetic values produced by the RAPL stats updater.
+This is the plumbing step before we start consuming the stats for scheduling decisions.

-## Architecture
+## Components

-The energy-aware scheduler consists of two main components:

-1. **BPF Scheduler** (`scx_energy_aware.bpf.c`):
+1. **BPF Scheduler (`src/scx_energy_aware.bpf.c`)**
-   - Implements the sched_ext scheduling policy
+   - Implements a per-CPU Round-Robin queue by inserting runnable tasks into the local DSQ with the default sched_ext slice.
-   - Reads RAPL stats from shared BPF map
-   - Adjusts time slices based on power/thermal state
-   - Tracks scheduling decisions
+   - Reads the shared `rapl_stats` map and emits the latest stats via `bpf_printk`, so the output lands in the kernel trace buffer.

-2. **Userspace Loader** (`scx_energy_aware_loader.c`):
+2. **Userspace Loader (`src/scx_energy_aware_loader.c`)**
-   - Loads and attaches the BPF scheduler
-   - Monitors and displays energy state
-   - Shows real-time statistics
+   - Loads the BPF object, attaches the struct_ops scheduler, and reuses the pinned `/sys/fs/bpf/rapl_stats` map so the kernel program can see the data.
+   - No longer prints stats itself; instead it just keeps the scheduler attached while you watch the kernel log (e.g., `trace_pipe`).

 ## Prerequisites

-1. Linux kernel with sched_ext support (6.12+)
+1. Linux kernel 6.12+ with sched_ext enabled.
-2. RAPL stats updater running (provides energy measurements)
+2. `rapl_stats_updater` running so the pinned stats map exists and receives fresh random values.
-3. Root privileges
+3. Root privileges (required for sched_ext and map access).

 ## Building